kyverno/website/content/en/docs/Installation/_index.md

 If this combination of events occurs, the only way to recover is to manually delete the ValidatingWebhookConfigurations thereby allowing new Kyverno Pods to start up.
 Recovery steps are provided in the [troubleshooting section](/docs/troubleshooting/#api-server-is-blocked).

 By contrast, these operability concerns can be mitigated by making some security concessions.
 Specifically, by excluding the Kyverno and other system Namespaces during installation, should the aforementioned failure scenarios occur Kyverno should be able to recover by itself with no manual intervention.
+However, configuring these exclusions means that subsequent policies will not be able to act on resources destined for those Namespaces as the API server has been told not to send AdmissionReview requests for them.
+Providing controls for those Namespaces, therefore, lies in the hands of the cluster administrator to implement, for example, Kubernetes RBAC to restrict who and what can take place in those excluded Namespaces.

-The choices are therefore:
+The choices and their implications are therefore:

-1. Do not exclude system Namespaces during installation resulting in a more secure-by-default posture but potentially requiring manual recovery steps in some outage scenarios.
+1. Do not exclude system Namespaces, including Kyverno's, during installation resulting in a more secure-by-default posture but potentially requiring manual recovery steps in some outage scenarios.
 This is the default posture unless overridden.
 2. Exclude system Namespaces during installation resulting in easier cluster recovery but potentially requiring other methods to secure those Namespaces, for example with Kubernetes RBAC.

 For steps on how to exclude Namespaces during installation with Helm, see the [High Availability](#high-availability) section.
-You should choose the best option based upon your risk aversion, needs, and tolerances.
+You should choose the best option based upon your risk aversion, needs, and operational practices.

 ## Customize the installation of Kyverno